Center for Constitutional Rights et al. v. Chief Judge Lind

 The same group brought suit in May 2012 in the military courts of appeals seeking the same relief.
 However, after a year of litigation, the highest court in the military system, the Court of Appeals for the Armed Forces, ruled 3-to-2 that it lacked the power to hear claims by media petitioners seeking access to courts-martial.
 Under that ruling a military judge could close the courtroom itself and the press and public would have no recourse to the military courts.
 Because Congress has narrowly limited appeals from the military courts to the Supreme Court, that ruling cannot be challenged directly in the Supreme Court.
 A detailed description of that case can be found here

 Jonathan Hafetz of Seton Hall Law School is co-counsel with CCR, along with Bill Murphy and John J. Connolly of Zuckerman Spaeder LLP’s Baltimore office.

-March 12, 2012: Reporters' Committee for Freedom of the Press sends a letter on behalf of 47 news organizations to Jeh Johnson, General Counsel of the Department of Defense, requesting that DoD apply the same rules for media access to party filings and court orders in Bradley Manning's case as apply in the Guantanamo military commissions.
+March 12, 2012: Reporters' Committee for Freedom of the Press sends a letter on behalf of 47 news organizations to Jeh Johnson, General Counsel of the Department of Defense, requesting that DoD apply the same rules for media access to party filings and court orders in Chelsea Manning's case as apply in the Guantanamo military commissions.